Armando Gabino: Baltimore Orioles

 The Baltimore Orioles claimed him on waivers after the season.

 Shortly after signing with the Orioles, on February 9, 2010, he was designated for assignment.
 He cleared waivers and was sent to the Norfolk Tides, the Orioles triple-A affiliate.
 However, after stellar pitching in Norfolk, the Orioles called him up on August 5 to replace the injured David Hernandez.
 Once again, however, he failed to pitch well, and he was sent down on August 28 as the Orioles activated pitcher Jim Johnson from the disabled list.
 On November 24, Gabino was removed from the 40-man roster and sent outright to Triple-A Norfolk.

 Coaching career

 Gabino was named as the pitching coach for the Eugene Emeralds of the Chicago Cubs organization for the 2019 season.
+On February 18, 2026, Gabino was announced as a pitching coach for the Dominican Summer League Cubs.